AndypSheridan/battleships-1977/README.md

 ​
 **Functionality**

-* The game was played from start to finish multiple times.
-* To ensure validation was functioning as expected, invalid coordinates and inputs were entered which returned the expected results.
-* It is not possible to begin the game without correctly positioning all ships.
+Implementation 🏭: I wanted to make sure the game performed as expected from start to finish.
+Test 🧪: I played the game on a local terminal and on Heroku over thirty times.
+Result 🏆: The game worked as anticipated with no errors.
+Verdict ✅: Test passed.

+Implementation 🏭: Check the input validation was working as expected.
+Test 🧪: Invalid inputs and types were entered multiple times at all possible opportunities.
+Result 🏆: The validation worked well.
+There were no occasions when it was possible to enter an invalid input.
+Verdict ✅: Test passed.

+Implementation 🏭: I wanted to make sure the game performed as expected from start to finish.
+Test 🧪: I played the game on a local terminal and on Heroku over thirty times.
+Result 🏆: The game worked as anticipated with no errors.
+Verdict ✅: Test passed.

-* The game ends as expected when the conditions for a win are satisfied.
+Implementation 🏭: Check the game ends as expected and offers the play again option upon completion.
+Test 🧪: I played the game multiple times, winning and losing.
+I selected play again and quit at random.
+Result 🏆: The game worked as anticipated with no errors.
+Verdict ✅: Test passed.

 * The game will run until the conditions are satisfied.
 * The function to play a new game or quit functions as expected.
 * The leaderboard functions as intended on desktop and mobile.